I'm confused. The headline in the Journal Sentinel reads "Injured Gwynn isn't hitting panic button - yet". Then the first line of the article reads:

 To all da haterz:

 Yo, this yo boy the original A-Dub A.K.A.
 Stone Cold Killa A.K.A.
 Brewers beat writer Anthony Witrado and I am tired of y'alls bullsh*t.
 Its like, everyones gots a problem with my grammar and spelling and shit.
 Look, I ain't no English major.
 When I was in college I always skipped that stupid class to go party and sleep with girls, something readers of my mailbag probably know nothing about lol.
 And sometimes I say the Dodgers when I mean the Angels or mispell a pitchers name, to that I say .. uh...
 WHO CARES?
 Baseball is boring anyways, it's not like it matters who the Brew is playin or whose pitching for the other team.
 It's spring training man, nobody cares!
 I just file my reports as quick as possible so i can hit up the Maryvale scene.
 (I met this fine little shorty the other night at an 18 and up club, she had them apple bottom jeans boots with the fur (lol!).
 She said she had to get home before curfew, but I got her digits You Know.. hahaha.)
 If you want like real baseball news, like whose pitching and whos playing don't go to JSOnline!
 Go to like majorleagues.com or whatever it is and get that info.
 I got better things to do, ya know?
-Continue reading »
+Read the rest of this entry »

 One time last summer I thought it would be a good idea to drink tequilla and swim at the pool all day before a Brewers night game.
 (SPOILERS: It wasn't.)
 The memories aren't all quite there, but there is one thing that I do remember and am constantly reminded of: my complete obsession with Billy Joel that day.
 For some reason or another, all I wanted to do was listen to Billy Joel and whenever someone put something else on I changed it back to the Piano Man.
 I don't really recommend doing this.
 Your friends really end up liking you.
 I do recommend listening to music while tailgating as it can really amp up the experience.
 There is nothing quite like an air band breaking out mid-Bags game.